-Welsh capital, Cardiff has undergone a series of regeneration projects in recent years.
+Welsh capital, Cardiff has had a facelift thanks to a series of regeneration projects in recent years.
 Redevelopment around the old docks has reinvigorated the city and, thanks to its close proximity to the Vale of Glamorgan and the coast, both the open countryside and seaside are within easy reach too.

 Cardiff (or Caerdydd in Welsh) combines a cosmopolitan and intimate energy.
 The city was voted one of the top three European capital cities in a 2016 EU survey and yet it’s still compact enough to cycle across in 20 minutes.

-There’s also lots of green space on offer in Cardiff (thanks in part to its official status as UK’s wettest city according to the Met Office).
+There’s also lots of green space on offer in Cardiff, partly thanks in part to its official status as the UK’s wettest city according to the Met Office.

-Cardiff University is considered one of the best research universities in the UK; it has around 30,000 students at its campuses each year.
+Cardiff University is considered one of the best research universities in the UK and has around 30,000 students breathing life into its campuses each year.